MD2Korg/CerebralCortex-Vagrant/README.md

   vagrant ssh
   ./ingest_and_analyze.sh
   ```
+**Note: Exceptions and Warnings are to be expected during the data ingestion and analyzing phase**

 A large number of console logs will appear on the screen indicating what the system is currently doing.
 It will first preprocess the data files you copied from the mCerebrum app into a format that Cerebral Cortex will ingest.
 Next, the ingestion pipeline will scan and import this data into Cerebral Cortex's internal data stores.
 Finally, it will run a pre-specified set of feature computations based on the smartphone sensors streams.

 # Visualizing and Analyzing Your Data